osome-iu/misinfo-partisanship-hksmisinforeview-2021/README.md

 In this repository, you can find code and instructions for reproducing the plots from *The Complex System of Vulnerabilities to Misinformation* by Filippo Menczer and Dimitar Nikolov.

-To start clone this repo:
+To start, clone the repo:

 ```
 $ git clone https://github.com/dimitargnikolov/twitter-bias.git